-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 1 How can you determine when to plant fall crops?
+SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY How can you determine when to plant fall crops?
 Example: a zucchini that will mature in 50 days.
-2 Knoxville first frost avg. is 10/22.
+Knoxville first frost avg. is 10/22.
 50 days plus 10 for fall slower growing 14 days to harvest is an 8/9 seeding.
-3 4 If you are buying fall transplants, look for young actively growing 5 Make sure you have the seed for directed seeded 6 Side dress matted row strawberries with pitrogen to promote 7 When should you plant fall crops?
-Ex: a broccoli transplant that will 8 Nashville first avg. frost is 1 slower fall growth.
-We can 9 FULL MOON 0/28.
-60 days plus 10 for plan to harvest a couple plants. good fruit bud development. mature in 60 days.
-7/22 to grow a 6-week-old transplant yourself.
-10 11 12 13 14 15 16 Transplants for many fall crops in east TN are planted in early to mid-Aug.
+3 If you are buying fall transplants, look for young, actively growing plants.
+Make sure you have the seed for directed seeded cool season crops.
+Side dress matted row strawberries with nitrogen to promote good fruit bud development.
+When should you plant fall crops?
+Ex: a broccoli transplant that will mature in 60 days.
+Nashville first avg. frost is slower fall growth.
+We car weeks after frost.
+70 days 7/22 to grow a 6-week-old back from 11/11 is 9/2.
+Or 10 11 12 13 14 15 16 Transplants for many fall crops in east TN are planted in early to mid-Aug.
 Get those best of show crops ready for the county fair!
 Direct seeded fall cool-season crops will require attention and water for best germination.
 Continue irrigating perennial plants even if fruit production has stopped.
 How can you determine when to plant fall crops?
 Example: a lettuce that will mature in 35 days.
 Nashville first average frost is 10/28.
 35 day plus 10 for slower fall growth.
 We can plan to harvest for a couple weeks after frost, though.
 Count back 45 days from 11/11.
 Aim for about a 9/27 seeding.
-17 18 19 20 21 22 23 • NEW MOON Keep on scouting and manage weeds and sanitation.
+Keep on scouting and manage weeds and sanitation.
 It can help this year and next year!
 Plan your cover crops for fall and make sure you order enough seed.
-Consider cover crops for between rows of your fruit orchard.
+19 Consider cover crops for between rows of your fruit orchard.
 Winter squash is ready to harvest when rind hardens.
 Does it scratch with your fingernail?
-24 25 Continue irrigating through autumn to prevent drought stress.
-26 27 28 29 30 Record any disease issues and how well disease is controlled by any applied sprays.
-31 Notes on crops: · · Notes on weather: ·
+22 23 • NEW MOON 24 25 Continue irrigating through autumn to prevent drought stress.
+26 27 28 29 Record any disease issues and how well disease is controlled by any applied sprays.
+31 Notes on crops: Notes on weather :